List of Raising Hope characters: Recurring cast

-Shelley
+Shelley Collins

-Shelley (Kate Micucci) is Sabrina's cousin.
+Shelley Collins (Kate Micucci) is Sabrina's cousin.
 Shelley had previously made out with Jimmy during a party.
 Two years later, Shelley reappears after Jimmy needs a babysitter.
 Shelley is positive that Jimmy loves her and they start a relationship, which is ended by Jimmy when he reveals his feelings for Sabrina to her.
 She used to have a "dead tooth" (a brown and decaying front tooth) she kept as a conversation starter, but had it fixed out of fear of being made fun of.
 Shelley runs a daycare center for children, dogs, and senior citizens, for whom she frequently plays the ukulele and composes songs.
 In the episode "Mongooses," she is seen repeatedly turning her light switch on and off forty-five times, believing she must do so "to stay alive".
 As Hope's babysitter, they grow a strong bond.
 In season 2 episode 20, Shelley is the first name Hope says, to Sabrina's annoyance.
 In season 4, Frank professed his love for her and the two started a relationship.